marunaderieg/Performance/readme.txt

 - If you plan to measure the execution time of the entire program, then you want to use the 'notiming.o' version of a program.
 - If you plan to measure the execution time only on the algorithm itself, then you want to use the 'timing.o' version of a program.

-How to measure execution time of a 'notiming.o' executable from within a Jupyer Notebook?
+How to measure execution time of a 'notiming.o' executable from within a Jupyter Notebook?
 You can use the magic command %timeit for this.
 A time measurement with 10 repeats, 64 threads and problem size 108 could look like this: timeit_object = %timeit -o -n 10 -r 1 -q ! ./notiming.o 64 108  >/dev/null
 To access the measured time you can run: time = timeit_object.best

-How to measure execution time of a 'timing.o' executable from within a Jupyer Notebook?
+How to measure execution time of a 'timing.o' executable from within a Jupyter Notebook?
 Here the repeated time measurements are made within the program itself.
 The program will save the execution time to a file called `/tmp/time.txt`.
 A time measurement with 10 repeats, 64 threads and problem size 108 looks like this:
 ! ./timing.o 64 10 108 >/dev/null
 To import the time from the `/tmp/time.txt` file into the Jupyter Notebook you can do something like: